Kemenike/notflix/README.md

+# Notflix

+### The Netflix Clone

+This project was a test of my ReactJS, Redux and Firebase Skills.
+I wanted to mimic a site like Netflix while still giving a pretty obvious apperance of not being exact.
+I currently use this to show seniors how easy it is to be duped online, and what to look outfor when visiting websites.
+I had a lot of fun making this project and expect to do a lot more in the near future!

+### How to Use

+If you want to use this code your self, feel free.
+You have to create your own Swipe Account as well as a Firebase account to use as is.
+They need specific API keys as well as an app key for Firebase.
+Easiest way to get up and running is to create your own keys.js file, then ass the API_KEY from Swipe (Private Key), firebaseApiKey and firebaseAppId from Firebase as const variables to the file and export all of them.

+Thank you for your time!

+<b>Boiler Plate ReactJS / Redux stuff below</b>

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.